verisianHQ/cdisc-rules-engine/.github/ISSUE_TEMPLATE/rule-blocking-enhancement.md

 ---
 name: Rule-Blocking Enhancement
 about: For feature requests that block a rule
-title: 'Rule blocked: CORERULES-###'
+title: "Rule blocked: CORERULES-###"
 type: Feature
-assignees: ''
+assignees: ""
 ---

 - Attach test dataset files that can be used to test the new feature
 - Replace the "###" in the issue title with the primary JIRA ticket number for the rule.
 - Fill in the following information

 **Links to related JIRA Tickets**

 - https://jira.cdisc.org/projects/CORERULES/issues/CORERULES-
 - https://jira.cdisc.org/projects/CORERULES/issues/CORERULES-

 **Rule Information**

 - **Standard**:
 - **Rule ID**:
 - **Rule Description**: